 Loans against Bonds

-You can even avail of the loan against the gold bonds through banks/ financial institutions and NBFC.
+You can even avail of a loan against gold bonds through banks/ financial institutions and NBFC.
 The loan to value ratio would be the same as applicable to ordinary gold loans.

-Normal KYC documents of ID proof and address proof are required like Aadhaar Card, Passport Copy, Voter ID card.
-However, Copy of PAN Card is mandatorily required.
+Normal KYC documents for ID proof and address proof are required such as Aadhaar Card, Passport Copy, Voter ID card.
+However, a Copy of a PAN Card is mandatory.
 On the basis of the given documents, a unique ID gets created for each investor.

 Interest earned over the Sovereign Gold Bond is taxable in the hands of the investor as per the provisions of the Income Tax Act 1961.
 However, capital gains tax arising out of redemption of bonds to an individual is exempt.
-Also, in the case of the transfer of bonds, indexation benefit is given on long term capital gain.
+In the case of the transfer of bonds, indexation benefit is given on long-term capital gain.

 Why invest in Sovereign Gold Bonds (SGB) Scheme rather than Physical Gold:

 You will get an additional interest of 2.50% per annum over the investment amount.
 Interest is payable half-yearly.
-This is an additional benefit with the Sovereign Gold Bond (SGB) Scheme.
-But you will not get additional interest if you choose to invest to purchase the physical gold.
+This is an additional benefit of the Sovereign Gold Bond (SGB) Scheme.
+However, you will not get additional interest if you choose to invest to purchase the physical gold.

 999 Gold Purity